Join us for the 2025 Touring Exhibitions Pavilion in Paris on 14-16 January

 Exhibition Apps, audio guiding stories and games: sharing access to some curated mobile device content.

-Teo new resource: Teo will open soon the Experience Gallery, a virtual visit page with videos of exhibitions from international producers.
-Producers are encouraged to share their VR, gaming and video content in this special section of the website to facilitate exhibition discovery.
+Teo opens the video gallery, a virtual visit page with videos of exhibitions from international producers.
+Producers are encouraged to share their VR, gaming, video content in this special section of the website to facilitate exhibition discovery.
+Coming soon.

 Solutions are coming together and more will come, to help us brainstorm remotely, share ideas and crowdsource resources at a larger scale and level.